Grant Application

 • Receive communication coverage to showcase their project by the TMO after a successful realisation.

-** Note: Funding will be provided in several instalments, linked to the completion of specific project tasks
+** Payment will be issued in instalments, each tied to the verified completion of subcontracted tasks.

 Evaluation Criteria